-- There will be no works within the boundary of the SAC or SPA; therefore, the works will not result in direct impacts on any of the qualifying interests. - No land take, vegetation clearance or modification of riparian habitat is associated with the scheme. - No in-water works are required, with all works to be carried out from within the trunk road boundary and where required for access, from the verge. - Hydrological connectivity between the Dubh Eas watercourse, which discharges into River Falloch, and watercourses located within the SAC is limited, as the SAC watercourses are located upstream of the River Falloch. - Good practice measures and required working methods (e.g., containment measures) will be in place and are adhered to as standard to protect the water environment. - Good practice measures will be adopted as a standard for proposed works that may result in increased noise levels on site. - No significant dust, particulate matter, and exhaust emissions (DPMEE) sources will be introduced by the works. - The works are of short duration and highly localised to the bridge.
+- There will be no works within the boundary of the SAC or SPA; therefore, the works will not result in direct impacts on any of the qualifying interests. - No land take, vegetation clearance or modification of riparian habitat is associated with the scheme. - No in-water works are required, with all works to be carried out from within the trunk road boundary. - Hydrological connectivity between the River Falloch and watercourses located within the SAC is limited, as the SAC watercourses are located upstream of the River Falloch.

+- Good practice measures and required working methods (e.g., containment measures) will be in place and are adhered to as standard to protect the water environment. - Good practice measures will be adopted as a standard for proposed works that may result in increased noise levels on site. - No significant dust, particulate matter, and exhaust emissions (DPMEE) sources will be introduced by the works. - The works are of short duration and highly localised to the bridge.